 Fellowship, Gastroenterology and Hepatology, University of Maryland, 2013 - present

-Anan completed his two years of internal medicine in our residency program in June 2013, and is now a third year fellow in the Division of Gastroenterology and Hepatology.
+Anan completed his two years of internal medicine in our residency program in 2013, and is now in his last year of fellowship in the Division of Gastroenterology and Hepatology.
 His research interests are in determining the molecular pathogenesis of gastrointestinal cancers, with particular attention to different signaling pathways in colorectal cancer.
 He is currently studying how acetylcholine-induced activation of p38 mitogen-activated protein kinase (MAPK) plays a role in colon cancer cell progression and metastasis, while continuing his clinical training in GI.

 Fariha Ramay, MD